refate/domain/README.md

+# **Unavailable NOW**

+Python 2 version of Regon-ng is required (not the latest release).
+Thus this script needs to be updated.

 # Info

 Recon-ng and Alt-DNS are awesome.
 This script combines the power of these tools with the ability to run multiple domains within the same session.